 The next day brought more driving.
 We went north to Nazaré, a beautiful beach town with spectacular ocean views and some of the world’s biggest surf.
 We also had an excellent lunch at Sitiado.
 Then we cut inland to Alcobaça, whose main attraction is its monastery.
 Our next stop was Batalha, also famous for its stunning monastery featuring gorgeous unfinished chapels.
 Work began on the chapels around 1434 under the patronage of King Duarte to serve as a resting place for the king’s family.
 But the deaths of the king in 1437 and the master builder in 1438 brought a premature end to their construction.
 Though the walls and interiors are lavishly carved and decorated, the roofs were never finished, so the beautiful chapels simply open onto the sky.

-Coimbra is famous for its university, established in 1290 (in Lisbon; it moved to its present location in 1537) and one of the world’s oldest universities in continuous operation.
+Coimbra is famous for its university, established in 12901 and one of the world’s oldest universities in continuous operation.
 Much of the university is dominated by imposing and uninspiring fascist architecture, but the medieval main quadrangle remains.
 We walked through the old part of the university, exploring the old buildings and the wondrous Biblioteca Joanina, a baroque library with a stunning interior.
-The National Museum Machado de Castro is well worth a visit; it’s built on top of Roman tunnels that you can explore and houses a collection of art and architecture from throughout the region’s history.
-We continued on with a walking tour of the city, and enjoyed some fado music (traditional blues, typically accompanied by the twelve-stringed Portuguese guitar) at the Cafe Santa Cruz.
+The National Museum Machado de Castro is well worth a visit: it’s built on top of Roman tunnels that you can explore and houses a collection of art and architecture from throughout the region’s history.
+We continued on with a walking tour of the city and enjoyed some fado music (traditional blues, typically accompanied by the twelve-stringed Portuguese guitar) at the Cafe Santa Cruz.

 We returned to Portugal and drove into the breathtaking Douro Valley, a beautiful river valley in its own right, but most famous as Portugal’s best wine region.
 We toured the Quinta do Vallado winery and tried several excellent wines (including a port, for which the region is renowned).
 Then we drove to Quinta do Ventozelo, a fantastic winery and hotel perched on one of the valley walls.
 We relaxed, enjoyed the pool and views, and had an excellent meal and wine tasting.
 The Douro Valley was so magical that we extended our stay, spending another night at the tranquil and relaxing (and equally beautiful) Quinta da Gricha.